 The twin towers of Cilgerran Castle are a clue to the strategic importance of the River Teifi.
 Control the river, and you control its rich fishing and cargo-carrying capacity.
 It was squabbled over by Welsh and English forces for two centuries before being abandoned in the mid-14th century.
 The ruins are still impressive, and it’s in a lovely clifftop spot overlooking the river, three miles upstream from its twin Cardigan Castle, which we’ll visit later.

 The Teifi Gorge

 There are several ways to walk downstream from Cilgerran through the spectacular Teifi Gorge.
 The further away from the river, the easier (and safer) the paths.
 The lowest path – along the river itself – is narrow, slippery and tricky, so don’t try it unless you’re sure-footed.
 Mind you, this is the path that’s been used by coraclemen for centuries – and they still walk it at night, in pitch-darkness, carrying their boats on their backs.
-The best way to appreciate the Gorge’s gorgeousness is on the river itself – Heritage Canoes do guided trips from their base near the Welsh Wildlife Centre.
+The best way to appreciate the Gorge’s gorgeousness is on the river itself – Adventure Beyond offer guided canoeing trips.

 Welsh Wildlife Centre

 Teifi Marshes Nature Reserve is home to the Welsh Wildlife Centre, who’ve created miles of waymarked trails, with hides, through wide tracts of wetland.
 You can hire binoculars and kids’ info backpacks from the café/visitor centre, to help spot the otters, kingfishers, hen harriers, peregrines and curlews that live here.
 There’s a herd of water buffalos, too – not strictly a native species, but they do a great job of maintaining the marshes for the wildlife.